PrescienceLab/fpvm/README.md

 This will produce a `build/` folder with the results of FPVM.

+Note that you can configure FPVM in "HAVE_MAIN" mode, which creates a greatly simplified single executable that is only useful for those doing FPVM development.

 ## Running FPVM

 To run FPVM against a binary, you can use the `fpvm` tool to run your program.
-This program is located in `scripts/`, but you should make sure to source the `ENV` file before using it.
+This program is located in `scripts/`, but you should make sure to source the `ENV.ARCH` file before using it.
-`ENV` will add `scripts/` to your path.
+`ENV.ARCH` will add `scripts/` to your path.
 ```bash
 fpvm run ./a.out
 ```